|Approved by||Chief Financial Officer|

 - If a Company in New Zealand wanted to contribute towards the costs of an academic to go to an overseas conference, then we would need to consider what the Company would receive in return for its contribution.
 If the Company received reports, or the promise of owning future intellectual property etc that could enable the Company to profit from the trip, then GST should be added.
 If only a brief report was given to the Company and no other tangible item was given to the Company, then the contribution could be regarded as a donation and no GST charged.

-Zero rated supplies are supplies which are subject to GST with the rate of GST being set at 0%.
+Zero rated supplies are supplies which are subject to GST with the rate of GST being set at 0 per cent.
 Full GST can be claimed on expenses related to these supplies.

 Services and goods provided to overseas entities can be zero rated for GST as long as the services are clearly provided to the overseas entity only and not enjoyed by any associated entity in New Zealand.